-We (a) assessed the Group's segmentation of its credit risk exposures based on homogeneity of credit risk characteristics; (b) tested the definition of default against historical analysis of accounts and credit risk management policies and practices in place and management's assessment of the impact of the coronavirus pandemic on the counterparties, (c) tested historical loss rates by inspecting historical recoveries and write-offs and the effects of any credit enhancements provided by any party; (d) analyzed the classification of outstanding exposures to their corresponding aging buckets; and (e) analyzed the forward-looking information used for overlay through statistical test and corroboration using publicly available information and our understanding of the Group's receivable portfolios and industry, including the impact of the coronavirus pandemic.
+We (a) assessed the Group's segmentation of its credit risk exposures based on homogeneity of credit risk characteristics; (b) tested the definition of default against historical analysis of accounts and credit risk management policies, (c) tested historical loss rates by inspecting historical recoveries and write-offs and the effects of any credit enhancements provided by any party; (d) analyzed the classification of outstanding exposures to their corresponding aging buckets; and (e) analyzed the forward-looking information used for overlay through statistical test and corroboration using publicly available information and our understanding of the Group's receivable portfolios and industry.
 Further, we analyzed the data used in the ECL models, such as the historical aging analysis and default and recovery data.
 We recalculated impairment provisions on a sample basis.